 More about This Topic

 In Chicago, Illinois, after I’m divorced do I have to pay for college for my children?

 If the Cook County Court orders, you must contribute to your children’s college expenses after a divorce.
 The Illinois Marriage and Dissolution of Marriage Act 750 ILCS 513 says that either or both of the parents can be ordered to pay “educational expenses for any child” incurred no later than the child’s 23rd birthday, and in no event later than the 25th birthday.

-The courts require that parents must make contributions towards their children’s college considering these following factors:
+The Illinois statute requires that parents must make contributions towards their children’s college considering these following factors:

 - The present and future financial resources of both parties to meet their needs, including but not limited to, saving for retirement.

 - The standard of living the child would have enjoyed had the marriage not been dissolved.